-Too often firms think location is the easiest criteria to select.
-Yes, for many firms this is the case.
+Too often, firms think the location is the easiest criterion to select.
+Yes, for many firms, this is the case.
 That doesn’t mean it’s true for all law firms.

-Some law firms, for example, may think that two office locations is enough to target a state-wide keyword phrase.
-This would be like a law firm with Dallas and Houston offices targeting “Texas” keywords.
-What lawyers often neglect to consider is that some of their competitors may have substantially more office locations.
+Some law firms, for example, may think that two office locations are enough to target a state-wide keyword phrase.
+This would be like a law firm with Dallas and Houston’s offices targeting “Texas” keywords.
+Lawyers often neglect to consider that some of their competitors may have substantially more office locations.
 Without proper SEO practices, those other law firms are often more likely to rank due to the abundance of content and link-building opportunities.
-Thus, it may be more efficient to rank #1 for two major cities as opposed to putting all of your efforts towards being the best in the state.
+Thus, it may be more efficient to rank #1 for two major cities instead of putting all your efforts towards being the best in the state.

-Google itself can cause problems for location-based keyword considerations.
-For example, you may be in Miami proper and but the search engines consider law firms in the city center to be more relevant to searchers.
-Without proper link building strategies, you won’t be able to overcome Google’s preferences.
+Google itself can cause problems with location-based keyword considerations.
+For example, you may be in Miami proper, but the search engines consider law firms in the city center more relevant to searchers.
+Without proper link-building strategies, you won’t be able to overcome Google’s preferences.

 There are a plethora of other location-based considerations, such as the notion that it’s better to target locations individually rather than try to target two locations on one content page.
 Thus, location planning is much more nuanced than law firms realize and requires careful consideration.

-Yes, a high ranking page will increase traffic to your site and that is a consideration for search engines in terms of your overall rankings.
-Nevertheless, if you are a multi-practice group and want to rank for more than one practice area, you have to apply SEO practices to all of your targeted areas.
+Yes, a high-ranking page will increase your site’s traffic, which is a consideration for search engines in terms of your overall rankings.
+Nevertheless, if you are a multi-practice group and want to rank for more than one practice area, you must apply SEO practices to all your targeted areas.

 - Being number #1 in several subtopics, such as being #1 for dog bites and #1 for boating accidents, won’t be enough to have you rank #1 for “personal injury lawyer,” in general.

-- Similarly, if your firm ranks on page 1 for your criminal law practice, this will have little bearing on an unrelated practice areas, such as business law.
+- Similarly, if your firm ranks on page 1 for your criminal law practice, this will have little bearing on an unrelated practice area, such as business law.

 Realistically, you’re going to need a page of content for each keyword phrase you want to rank for.
 It also doesn’t stop there.
-You need to routinely post blogs on these topics and pursue relevant links for all of the practice areas you want to earn a high ranking.
+You must routinely post blogs on these topics and pursue relevant links for all the practice areas if you want to earn a high ranking.

-Here again, this is a misconception that I see far too often with our attorney clients.
+Again, this is a misconception that I often see with our attorney clients.
 Some keyword phrases may have the right search volume and competitive value for a law firm to target.
-The problem, however, is that user intent is not reflected in this research nor does it take into account what Google considers relevant.
+However, the problem is that user intent is not reflected in this research, nor does it consider what Google considers relevant.

 5. Your Keyword Selection is Never “Done.”

 Just with any other trend, the preferences of potential clients may change.
 It’s quite common, for example, for a popular search term to change.
-Thus, targeting “Manhattan car accident lawyer” could be good one year, but the clients will search to “Manhattan auto accident lawyer” the next.
-Thus, people may simply not be looking for your page any more.
-Keeping up with the trends and your competitors is an on-going process for your keyword selection and SEO, in general.
+Thus, targeting “Manhattan car accident lawyer” could be good one year, but the clients will search for “Manhattan auto accident lawyer” the next.
+Thus, people may simply not be looking for your page anymore.
+Keeping up with the trends and your competitors is an ongoing process for your keyword selection and SEO.
 Your law firm’s keywords and content can grow stale, so keep conducting your research and keep the above considerations in mind.